How Much Is a Solar System For a 2000 Sq Ft House?

 |---|---|---|

-Beyond the financial return, solar systems reduce reliance on the grid, stabilize household energy costs, and increase property appeal, benefits that are difficult to quantify but meaningful for long-term homeowners.
+Beyond direct savings, solar can reduce reliance on the grid, make energy costs more predictable, and improve property appeal for long-term homeowners.

 Conclusion